 Bonus Method

-Here are a few more methods that are helpful to investigate broken or dead links on your website and helps in fixing them.
-As per your convenience, you can try these methods as well.
+Here are a few more methods that are helpful to investigate broken or dead links on your website and help in fixing them.
+At your convenience, you can try these methods as well.

 Fix Broken Link Using SEMrush or Ahrefs Audit Tool

-In bonus methods, the first method which I like to share with you is using site auditing tools link SEMrush and Ahrefs to find broken links on your website.
-Although, sometimes these methods wouldn’t work for you to detect each and every broken link of your website – but still it’s like a cherry on the top.
+In bonus methods, the first method that I would like to share with you is using site auditing tools such as SEMrush and Ahrefs to find broken links on your website.
+Although, sometimes, these methods wouldn’t work for you to detect each and every broken link of your website – but still, it’s like a cherry on the top.

 I frequently use this method to find and fix broken links on my website in no time.
 It is really helpful but the thing is, tools like this cost a lot more than any other tools available in the market.

-As you can see in the image above, when I enter my site URL in Ahrefs and then clicked on the “Broken Links” it really helps in showing the broken links that exist on my website.
+As you can see in the image above, when I enter my site URL in Ahrefs and then click on “Broken Links,” it really helps in showing the broken links that exist on my website.

 Fix Broken Links Using Google Search Console